Frequently Asked Questions on Kilimanjaro & Tanzania Safari

 Extra luggage can be stored in a locked storage room at your Moshi hotel at no charge.
-Valuables should be left in a safe deposit box at your hotel in Moshi ($1/day)
+Valuables should be left in a safe deposit box at your hotel in Moshi free of charge.

 Will I have a chance to interact with the local people of Tanzania?